-Large-scale structure data place constraints on Ω{ν} due to the neutrino free-streaming effect [47].
+Large-scale structure data place constraints on Ω{ν} due to the neutrino free-streaming effect [51].
 Presently there is no clear detection, and upper limits on neutrino mass are commonly estimated by comparing the observed galaxy power spectrum with a four-component model of baryons, cold dark matter, a cosmological constant, and massive neutrinos.
 Such analyses also assume that the primordial power spectrum is adiabatic, scale-invariant, and Gaussian.
 Potential systematic effects include biasing of the galaxy distribution and non-linearities of the power spectrum.
-An upper limit can also be derived from CMB anisotropies alone, while combination with additional cosmological data-sets can improve the results.
+An upper limit can also be derived from CMB anisotropies alone, while combination with additional cosmological datasets can improve the results.

 The most recent results on neutrino mass upper limits and other neutrino properties are summarized in the Neutrinos in Cosmology chapter in this volume.
-The latest cosmological data constrain the sum of neutrino masses to be below 0.2 eV or even 0.1 eV depending on the assumed priors and systematics (e.g. Refs.
-[2,29].)
-Since the lower limit on this sum from oscillation experiments (assuming normal hierarchy) is 0.06 eV it is expected that future cosmological surveys will soon detect effects from the neutrino mass.
-Also, current cosmological datasets are in good agreement with the standard value for the effective number of neutrino species $N{\rm eff}=3.044$.
+The latest cosmological data constrain the sum of neutrino masses to be below 0.13 eV [28], consistent with Refs.
+[2, 29, 39].
+Since the lower limit on this sum from oscillation experiments (assuming normal hierarchy) is 0.06 eV it is expected that future cosmological surveys will soon detect effects from neutrino mass.
+Also, current cosmological datasets are in good agreement with the standard value for the effective number of neutrino species $N{\rm eff} = 3.044$.